 This section describes the IPv4 and IPv6 match criteria supported by SR OS.
 The criteria are evaluated against the outer IPv4 or IPv6 header and a Layer 4 header that follows (if applicable).
 Support for match criteria may depend on hardware or filter direction.

-Nokia recommends not configuring a filter in a direction or on hardware where a match criterion is not supported because this may lead to unwanted behavior.
+Note: Nokia recommends users do not configure a filter in a direction or on hardware where a match criterion is not supported because this may lead to unwanted behavior.

+IPv4 and IPv6 filter policies support the following filter types:

+- normal

+- source MAC

+- packet length

+- destination class

-IPv4 and IPv6 filter policies support three four filter types, including normal, source MAC, packet length, and destination class, with each supporting a different set of match criteria.
+Each filter type supports a different set of match criteria.

-The match criteria available using the normal filter type are defined in this section.
+The normal filter type match criteria available are defined in this section.
 Layer 3 match criteria include: